t0mk/equinixmetalpy/README.md

 # equinixmetalpy

-Python SDK generated with azure/autorest, insipired by https://github.com/digitalocean/pydo
+Python SDK for Equinix Metal API, generated with azure/autorest, insipired by https://github.com/digitalocean/pydo

 It only create methods ofr API call, I haven't found a way for it to create models (classes) for API objects and query bodies yet.